As a home business owner, you need to protect your most important asset: You.

-However, some disability policies are expensive, and come with restrictions.
-Before you sign up for a disability policy, make sure you understand what constitutes a “disability,” and the circumstances required for a pay out.
-If you are concerned about the cost, you can buy a smaller policy, and the supplement with a good emergency fund.
+However, some disability policies are expensive and come with restrictions.
+Before you sign up for a disability policy, make sure you understand what constitutes a “disability” and the circumstances required for a payout.
+If you are concerned about the cost, you can buy a smaller policy and supplement it with a good emergency fund.

 Self-Insuring Against Disability

 It can also help to build up passive income streams.
-A certain amount of passive income, through investments or by some other means, can provide you with revenue even though you aren't working.
-It takes time to build up passive income streams, though, so you will need to plan ahead for this process, and do your best to create an income portfolio that is practical and long-lasting.
+A certain amount of passive income, through investments or by some other means, can provide you with revenue even though you aren’t working.
+It takes time to build up passive income streams, so you will need to plan ahead for this process and do your best to create a practical and long-lasting income portfolio.